 About the Sustainable Communities Institute

-Do you have an interest in construction and want to catch the wave of the future?
-Think green!
-Energy-efficient green building is good for the wallet, your quality of life and the environment.
-And it's quickly becoming the new quality standard in the building industry, both in the U.S. and abroad.
+Do you have an interest in being a better steward of our planet?
+Do you wonder how we can produce and distribute healthier food for all?
+Are you concerned with being healthy and having a long and productive life?
+Are you interested in construction and want to catch the wave of the future?
+Think energy & water efficient healthy buildings.
+It is good for the wallet, improves your quality of life and has a lower impact on the environment.
+This is becoming the new quality standard in the building industry, both in the U.S. and abroad.

-With the encouragement from partners such as the U.S. Department of Energy Building America, Residential Energy Services Network (RESNET) and supporters like the U.S. Green Building Council, Cedar Valley College has created the Sustainable Communities Institute, now in conceptual development.
-It's one of the first higher education institutions in the nation to offer programming that meets the emerging need for workforce training in the green building field.
+With the encouragement from partners such as the U.S. Department of Energy Building America, Residential Energy Services Network (RESNET) and supporters like the U.S. Green Building Council, Rice University/ Shell Center for Sustainability', Santa Fe Community College, University of Texas in Arlington, University of North Texas and Cedar Valley College have created the Sustainable Communities Institute.

-- Consultation for local and national government agencies seeking to create healthy, energy efficient green building codes and policies.
+- Consultation for local and national government agencies seeking to create healthy, energy efficient green building codes, public policies and sustainable development projects.